• Skip to primary navigation

 SAMURAI GOURMET

-Based on an essay and manga of the same name, Samurai Gourmet is a slice of life series that revolves around Takeshi Kasumi, a retired man who seeks meaning and rediscovers the joy of eating and drinking.
+Based on an essay and manga of the same name, Samurai Gourmet is a slice-of-life series that revolves around Takeshi Kasumi, a retired man who seeks meaning and rediscovers the joy of eating and drinking.
 In doing so, he discovers his inner persona – a samurai living freely in the age of Japan’s civil wars.

 Where to Watch: Netflix